frank7y/Dynamic-Security-Provisioning-for-Cloud-Native-Networks-An-Intent-Based-Approach/2°Use-Case/Logs/readme.md

 ## Squid
 Within the ``Squid`` folder we reported the request that we have used to trigger the Squid response, performed by the client, and its relative response, within ``squid.txt`` file.
+The ``iptables-routing-rules`` file within the ``Squid``folder represents the rules used to perform the routing within the SF in the chain,for the specific pod, during the realignment workflow.